coderefinery/train-the-trainer/content/lesson-development.md

     - A lesson you always wanted to teach
     - ...
 1. Try to define 2-3 learning objectives for the lesson and write them down.
+   You can think of these as "three simple enough messages that someone will remember the next day" - **they need to be pretty simple**.
 1. Can you come up with one or two engaging exercises that could be used to demonstrate one of those objectives?
+   **They should be simple** enough people can actually do them.
+Creating simple exercises is not easy.
    Some standard exercise types:
     - Multiple choice (easy to get feedback via a classroom tool - try to design each wrong answer so that it identifies a specific misconception).
     - Code yourself (traditional programming)
     - Code yourself + multiple choice to see what the answer is (allows you to get feedback)